reggieray/mysite/input/posts/android-day-night-mode.md

 }
 ```

-If you are changing night mode from code after the activity has been created then you will need to call `recreate()` from within your activity to update those changes to the ui.
-This will display the changes immediately.
+If you are changing night mode at runtime after the UI has been drawn to the screen then you will need to call `recreate()` from within your activity to redraw the UI elements to the screen and pick up your updated theme styles.
+Once you have called `recreate()`, you should see your app change before your very eyes.

 # Customise

-If you want to further customise your night theme then add your styles.xml under the **res/values-night**.
-For example creating a **res/values-night/colors.xml** and **res/values-night/styles.xml** will respectively override colors and styles from your main theme when night mode is on.
+If you want to further customise your day/night theme then add your colors.xml or styles.xml under **res/values-night**.
+You can read more from the documentation [here](https://developer.android.com/guide/topics/resources/providing-resources.html?utm_campaign=android_launch_supportlibrary23.2_022216&utm_source=anddev&utm_medium=blog#NightQualifier)

-# Final thoughts

-As Android users we've come to expect the ability to switch between dark and light themes for a few year now.
-It's a great feature to have and enables your users to have more control over the look and feel they desire.
-It's also increasingly seeping it's way through to the rest of Google's products (Chrome, cough, cough), which means more and more people will come to expect it.

 # More reading

+Read more about the DayNight theme form the following links:

 [DayNight theme introduction](https://android-developers.googleblog.com/2016/02/android-support-library-232.html)
 [Dark theme documentation](https://developer.android.com/preview/features/darktheme)